KayleePhoto/MonoRewrite/README.md

 	dbPass	= '<password>'
 	host	= '<localhost or server IP>'
 	# SubmitError
-	server	= '<Your developing Discord server id>' # This is also used in deploy commands. channel	= '<Error Channel ID>'
+	server	= '<Your developing Discord server id>' # This is also used in guild deploy command. channel	= '<Error Channel ID>'
 	author	= '<Your user ID>' # for pings on errors
 	# Deploy Commands